Compare ETS

 General Information

-Operational since 2005, the European Union Emissions Trading System (EU ETS) is the oldest cap-and-trade system in force.
-It is a cornerstone instrument of the EU’s policy framework to combat climate change under the “European Green Deal” and reduce GHG emissions cost-effectively.
-Until 2023, the system covered emissions from over 10,000 installations and airlines operating in the EU.
-Collectively, they represent around 38% of the EU’s total emissions.
-From 2024, emissions from large ships are included in the EU ETS.
+Operational since 2005, the European Union Emissions Trading System (EU ETS 1) is the oldest cap-and-trade system in force and the largest in terms of the trading volume and value.
+It remains a cornerstone instrument of the EU’s policy framework to combat climate change and reduce GHG emissions cost-effectively.

-The EU ETS is currently in its fourth trading phase (2021 to 2030).
-Every year, covered entities must surrender allowances for their emissions under the EU ETS.
-Auctioning is the main method of distributing allowances, with free allocation, based on benchmarks, issued to address the risk of carbon leakage.
+The EU ETS 1 is currently in its fourth trading phase (2021 to 2030).
+Every year, covered entities must surrender allowances for their emissions under the EU ETS 1.
+Auctioning is the main method of distributing allowances, with free allocation, based on benchmarks, used to address the risk of carbon leakage.

-The EU ETS was revised in 2023 in the context of the European Green Deal to align the system with the 2030 climate target of at least 55% net emissions reductions compared to 1990 levels.
+The EU ETS 1 was revised in 2023 in the context of the “European Green Deal” to align the system with the EU’s 2030 climate target of at least a 55% net emissions reduction compared to 1990 levels.
+The revision is now in force and included:

-- increased the ambition and expanded the scope of the EU ETS to maritime transport, and introduced a new, separate emissions trading system for buildings, road transport and additional sectors* (ETS 2)**;
+- an increased ambition and expanded scope of the EU ETS 1, to maritime transport, and introduced a new, separate emissions trading system for buildings, road transport and additional sectors** (EU ETS 2, to start in 2028) ***;

-- strengthened the Market Stability Reserve (MSR);
+- a strengthened the Market Stability Reserve (MSR);

-- updated the EU ETS regarding aviation;
+- an update to the EU ETS 1 regarding aviation;

-- established a Carbon Border Adjustment Mechanism to address the risk of carbon leakage from specific sectors under the EU ETS (as an alternative to free allocation).
+- the establishment of a Carbon Border Adjustment Mechanism (CBAM) to address the risk of carbon leakage from specific sectors under the EU ETS 1 (to gradually replace free allocation).

-* Mainly industry sectors not covered under the existing EU ETS.
+** Mainly industry sectors not covered under the existing EU ETS.

-** See ETS 2 factsheet.
+*** See EU ETS 2 factsheet.

 Emissions & Targets

-By 2030: Reduce net emissions to at least 55% below 1990 GHG levels (European Climate Law)
+By 2030: Reduce net emissions to at least 55% below 1990 GHG levels (“European Climate Law”)

-By 2050: Climate neutrality (European Climate Law)
+By 2050: Net zero (European Climate Law)

-EUR 83.47 (USD 90.25) (average secondary market price 2022)
+EUR 74.35 (USD 84.01) (average secondary market price 2025)

 Size & Phases

-PHASE ONE: Three years (2005 to 2007)
+PHASE 1: Three years (2005 to 2007)

-PHASE TWO: Five years (2008 to 2012)
+PHASE 2: Five years (2008 to 2012)

-PHASE THREE: Eight years (2013 to 2020)
+PHASE 3: Eight years (2013 to 2020)

-PHASE FOUR: Ten years (2021 to 2030)
+PHASE 4: Ten years (2021 to 2030)

-A cap limits the total emissions allowed in the system It is set to bring emissions down by 2030 by 62% compared to 2005.
+An absolute cap limits the total emissions allowed in the system and is fixed ex-ante.
+It is set to reduce covered sectors’ emissions by 62% compared to 2005 levels by 2030.

-PHASE THREE:
+PHASE 3:

-Aviation: Included in the EU ETS in 2012, with a cap calculated separately.
+Aviation: Included in the EU ETS 1 in 2012, with a cap calculated separately.
 Legally, the system covers all outgoing and incoming flights to the EEA.
-The 2012 cap for aviation amounted to 221 million MtCO2e (95% of 2004 to 2006 emissions).
+The 2012 cap for aviation amounted to 221 MtCO2e (95% of 2004 to 2006 emissions).
 In 2013, however, the EU temporarily limited ETS obligations to flights within the EEA to support the development of a global market-based measure to reduce aviation emissions by the International Civil Aviation Organization (ICAO).
 The number of aviation allowances put into circulation in 2013 to 2016 was reduced to 38 million allowances annually.
-This ‘stop-the-clock’ limited scope of the EU ETS for aviation was extended until 2023.
+This ‘stop-the-clock’ limited scope of the EU ETS for aviation was extended until the end of 2026.

-PHASE FOUR:
+PHASE 4:

 From Phase 4, the linear reduction factor applies annually to the overall cap.
-The factor is set at 2.2% per year (of 2008 to 2012 baseline emissions) for the period 2021 to 2023, 4.3% for the period 2024 to 2027 and 4.4% from 2028.
-The cap is also reduced in two steps, by 90 million allowances in 2024 and 27 million allowances in 2026.
+The factor is set at 2.2% per year (of 2008 to 2012 baseline emissions) for the period 2021 to 2023, 4.3% for 2024 to 2027 and 4.4% from 2028.
+In addition, the cap is also reduced in two steps, by 90 million allowances in 2024 and 27 million allowances in 2026.

-Installations: A single EU-wide cap subject annually to the linear reduction factor.
-Following the 2023 ETS revision, the cap in 2024 amounts to 1,386 MtCO2e.
-From 2021, the UK is no longer part of the EU ETS except for electricity generators in Northern Ireland.
+Installations: A single EU-wide cap reduced annually.
+Following the 2023 ETS revision, the cap in 2026 is determined to be 1,185 MtCO2e.
+From 2021, the UK was no longer part of the EU ETS 1 (except for electricity generators in Northern Ireland).

-Aviation: The aviation cap in 2024 amounts to 28.9 MtCO2e.
+Aviation: The aviation cap in 2026 amounted to 24.9 MtCO2e.

 From Phase 4, a Member State may cancel allowances from their auction share if they take additional policy measures that result in a closure of electricity generation capacity.
 The quantity of allowances cancelled shall not exceed the average verified emissions of the installation from five years preceding the closure.

-The EU ETS scope in terms of activities and greenhouse gases is specified in Annex I and Annex II of the “ETS Directive”.
+The EU ETS 1 scope in terms of activities and GHGs is specified in Annex I and Annex II of the “ETS Directive”.

-PHASE ONE: Power stations and other combustion installations with >20 MW thermal rated input (except hazardous or municipal waste installations), industry (various thresholds) including oil refineries, coke ovens, and iron and steel plants, as well as production of cement, glass, lime, bricks, ceramics, pulp, paper, and cardboard.
+PHASE 1: Power stations and other combustion installations with >20 MW thermal rated input (except hazardous or municipal waste installations), industry (various thresholds) including oil refineries, coke ovens, and iron and steel plants, as well as production of cement, glass, lime, bricks, ceramics, pulp, paper, and cardboard.

-PHASE TWO: Several countries included NOx emissions from the production of nitric acid.
-The EU ETS also expanded to include Iceland, Liechtenstein, and Norway.
+PHASE 2: Several countries included NOx emissions from the production of nitric acid.
+The EU ETS 1 also expanded to include Iceland, Liechtenstein, and Norway.

 Aviation: Emissions from international aviation were included in the EU ETS in 2012 (>10,000 tCO2/year for commercial aviation; >1,000 tCO2/year for non-commercial aviation since 2013).
-However, the EU temporarily limited the scope of the EU ETS for aviation to flights within the EEA.
+However, the EU temporarily limited the scope of the EU ETS 1 for aviation to flights within the EEA.
 Exemptions for operators with low emissions were introduced.

-Aviation: In 2017, the limited scope of the EU ETS for aviation was extended until 2023 to support the development of a global measure for aviation emissions under ICAO.
-Under the Linking Agreement between the EU and Switzerland, from 2020, the EU ETS covers emissions from outgoing flights to Switzerland.
+Aviation: In 2017, the limited scope for aviation was extended until 2023 to support the development of a global measure for aviation emissions under ICAO.
+Under the “Linking Agreement” between the EU and Switzerland, from 2020, the EU ETS 1 covers emissions from outgoing flights to Switzerland.

-PHASE FOUR: Amendments introduced in view of the UK’s departure from the EU and in the 2023 revision of the EU ETS.
+PHASE 4: Amendments introduced in view of the UK’s departure from the EU and in the 2023 revision of the EU ETS 1.

-Aviation: Under the “Trade and Cooperation Agreement” between the EU and the UK, the EU ETS applies to emissions from flights departing from the EEA to the UK from 2021 (the UK ETS applies to flights departing to EEA airports).
+Aviation: Under the “Trade and Cooperation Agreement” between the EU and the UK, the EU ETS 1 applies to emissions from flights departing from the EEA to the UK from 2021 (the UK ETS applies to flights departing to EEA airports).

-Maritime: From 2024, emissions from all large ships (of 5,000 gross tonnage and above) entering EU ports are covered by the EU ETS, regardless of the flag they fly, covering:
+Maritime: From 2024, emissions from all large ships (of 5,000 gross tonnage and above) entering EU ports are covered by the EU ETS 1, regardless of the flag they fly, covering:

 - 50% of emissions from voyages starting or ending outside the EU;